eslint/eslint/docs/user-guide/configuring/configuration-files.md

     eslint -c myconfig.json myfiletotest.js

-If you are using one configuration file and want ESLint to ignore any `.eslintrc.*` files, make sure to use `--no-eslintrc` along with the `-c` flag.
+If you are using one configuration file and want ESLint to ignore any `.eslintrc.*` files, make sure to use [`--no-eslintrc`] (https://eslint.org/docs/user-guide/command-line-interface#-no-eslintrc) along with the [`-c`] (https://eslint.org/docs/user-guide/command-line-interface#-c-config) flag.

-In each case, the settings in the configuration file override default settings.

 ### Comments in configuration files